 Having Your Cat Checked by a Veterinarian

-After we separated the cats, we took them in to our veterinarian and got them checked out.
+After we separated the cats, we took them to see our veterinarian and got them checked out.
 I was convinced that the girl, Zsa Zsa, had a urinary issue, which I believed Rajah looked at as a weakness and thus created his aggressive behavior.

 Zsa Zsa was found to have crystals in her urine, which can increase the risk of urethral obstruction – thankfully, it hadn’t progressed to that point yet.
 Cats are also at an increased risk of urethral obstruction during times of stress.